Infinity Sharding Paradigm (ISP)

 max_split

-then it will merge. - Shards with depth
+, it will merge. - Shards at

 min_split

-cannot split. - If the block has
+depth cannot split. - If the block has the

 want_split